Oelnesr1/FRAX-Tool-Scraper/README.md

 This directory is a Selenium-based web scraper for the FRAX Fracture Risk Assessment Web Tool.

-To run, ensure that the correct Chrome drive for your operating system is installed into this directory.
+To run, ensure that the correct Chrome driver for your operating system is installed into this directory.
 Then, to run the web scraper, simply execute:

 ```
 	python3 ./frax_selenium_scrape.py -infile [INFILE] -ofile [OFILE]